 - Helps in the development of the nervous system

 - Aids in the development of a strong heart

 What Are The Benefits Of Calcium For To Be Mommy?

 - Fortifies the breast milk

-- Leads of production of fewer fats, thereby reducing the risk of obesity
+- Leads to the production of fewer fats, thereby reducing the risk of obesity

-How Much Of Calcium A To Be Mommy Requires?
+How Much of Calcium A Mommy to Be Requires?

-So here is how much of calcium a to be mommy requires.
+Here is how much of calcium a to be mommy requires.
+Read this

 - 14-18years- 1300mg i.e,1.3gms per day